AlanIsaacV/dotcli/README.md

 2. Select modules with `Space`
 3. Press `Enter` to install only dotfiles (skips packages and commands)

+### Smart Module Selection
+For improved workflow efficiency:
+- When adding dotfiles (`a`) or importing (`i`), the currently highlighted module is used automatically
+- Navigate to the desired module first, then press `a` or `i` for instant operation
+- No need to select the module again in forms - streamlined workflow
+- Use `/` to quickly filter and find modules by name or description
+- Filter works in real-time and supports fuzzy matching

 ### Path Expansion
 The system supports various path formats:
 - `~/.bashrc` - Home directory expansion
 - `$HOME/.config/nvim` - Environment variable expansion
 - `.bashrc` - Relative to home directory
 - `/absolute/path` - Absolute paths

+### Modern List Interface
+Built with Charm's Bubbles list component for professional UX:
+- Native list component with proper keybinding integration
+- Smooth navigation with vim-style keybindings (`j/k`) and arrow keys
+- Real-time fuzzy filtering with `/` to search modules instantly
+- Visual selection indicators with checkmarks (✓)
+- Built-in help system accessible with `?`
+- Proper delegate pattern for custom actions (space, e, a, i, x)
+- Responsive design that adapts to your terminal size
+- Pagination support for large module lists

 ## Templates